Serbia considers Kosovo part of its territory. Kosovo considers itself an independent state.

 One setback was the murder in January 2018 of Oliver Ivanović, an ethnic-Serb politician in northern Kosovo.
 After he was gunned down, talks on normalising relations were further postponed.
 Serbia's President Aleksandar Vucic called the killing "an act of terrorism".

-In an interview with Euronews in 2019, the British ambassador to Kosovo, Ruairi O'Connell, said there was momentum on both sides to make a deal about the border but that it would take time.
+In an interview with Euronews, the British ambassador to Kosovo, Ruairi O'Connell, said there was momentum on both sides to make a deal about the border but that it would take time.

 "We don’t need a quick deal, we need the right deal and that needs both sides to come prepared and to talk to their people and get ready to sit down at the table seriously," he said.